-- 13. Performance Bonus The Project may earn up to a maximum of 10 points in any funding period for performance in addition to the performance criteria as follows: - a.
+- 13. Performance Bonus The Project may earn up to a maximum of 10 points in any funding period as follows: - a.
 Participation in and Successful Execution of MBDA Special Initiatives (such as but not limited to Youth Entrepreneurship) On occasion, MBDA may issue a request for Project participation on special Agency and/or Department of Commerce initiatives.
 The Project may be asked and/or instructed to support MBDA in these special efforts.
 MBDA shall reward the Project by allocating up to one (1) bonus point per event, for a maximum of (5) five points.
-MBDA Special Initiatives shall be formally announced to the program as a whole, in further detail, and all Projects will have an opportunity to participate. - b.
-Collaboration with MBDA The MBDA Business Project program is a component of MBDA's overall portfolio of minority business assistance services.
+MBDA Special Initiatives shall be formally announced to the program as a whole, in further detail. - b.
+Collaboration with MBDA The MBDA Advanced Manufacturing Project is a subset of the MBDA Business Project Program and a component of MBDA's overall portfolio of minority business assistance services.
 To further encourage Project collaboration with the Agency in generating outcomes for clients, MBDA will award up to one (1) bonus point per client successfully assisted in partnership with MBDA staff, for a maximum of five (5) points.
-As a part of business Project operations, the Business Project accepts client referrals from MBDA Headquarters and the MBDA nationwide network of funded programs and projects. - c.
-Business (B2B) Events Completed B2B events are a cost-effective and convenient mechanism for matching vetted MBEs with interested purchasing officials from the private and public sectors.
+The Project also agrees to accept client referrals from MBDA Headquarters.
+Bonus points will also be considered for the Project when it demonstrates collaboration with the National Capital Specialty Project, National Federal Procurement Project, American Indian and Alaska Native Projects, Export Project or any other program(s), project(s), or initiative(s) offered by MBDA. - c.
+Business to Business (B2B) Events Completed B2B events are a cost-effective and convenient mechanism for matching vetted MBEs with interested purchasing officials from the private and public sectors.
 This activity involves identifying the business needs of all parties and ensuring that all matchmaking appointments are qualified and mutually beneficial.
 MBDA will award up to one (1) bonus point per B2B event successfully executed, for a maximum of five (5) points. - 14.
-Facilitation This represents one of the business consulting services provided by the MBDA Business Project to its clients.
+Facilitation This represents one of the business consulting services provided by the MBDA Advanced Manufacturing Project to its clients.
 It involves the act of identifying and coordinating meetings between clients and contracting officers, lending/financial institutions and domestic/international market opportunity providers that will yield awarded transaction outcomes.
 Examples of facilitation include, but are not limited to: matching a client with a public or private sector contracting officer that results in a contract; matching a client to a traditional and/or alternative source of financing that result in a loan/investment and matching a client to a domestic or international market opportunity.
-It can also involve the Business Project providing consulting expertise that leads to a teaming arrangement, joint venture or strategic partnership that strengthens the clients' competitive advantage for future deals.
+It can also involve the Project providing consulting expertise that leads to a teaming arrangement, joint venture or strategic partnership that strengthens the clients' competitive advantage for future deals.